GokulVSD/ViVeC/README.md

-Please note that the system will not accept an image ID that corresponds to an image that does not have RGB channels, and will keep prompting you to provide a different image ID which does.
+Please note that the system will not accept an image ID that corresponds to an image that does not have RGB channels, and will keep prompting you to provide a different image ID which does have RGB channels.